nico4mcs/doc/doc/Coding/Git/GitHubPipelines.md

 env:
   GITHUB_TOKEN: ${{ github.token }}
-# The Environment / Repo thins are checked out from.
+# The Environment / Repo Files are checked out from.

 jobs:
   Job1: